influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/guides/using-precreated-dashboards.md

 Pre-created dashboards are delivered with Chronograf and are available depending on which Telegraf input plugins you have enabled.
 These dashboards include cells with data visualizations for metrics that are relevant to data sources you are likely to be using.

 > Note that these pre-created dashboards cannot be cloned or customized.
-They do not appear in the Dashboards tab, which includes only custom dashboards that your organization has created or imported.
-If you want to customize a dashboard similar to the pre-created dashboards described here, you can import dashboard templates based on your enabled Telegraf plugins.
+They only appear as part of the Host List view and are associated with metrics gathered from a single host.
+Dashboard templates are also available and deliver a solid starting point for customizing your own unique dashboards based on the Telegraf plugins enabled and operate across one or more hosts.
 For details, see [Dashboard templates](/chronograf/latest/guides/create-a-dashboard/#dashboard-templates).

 ## Requirements